XenyxNZ/Arma-3-Performance-Guide/Guide.md

 * Skip logos at startup
 	* Enable this to disable the splash screens during start up, allowing you to get into the game faster.
 * CPU count
-	* Only recommended for use if you wish to *limit* how many cores the game has access to.
+	* Only recommended for use if you wish to *limit* how many cores the game has access to, otherwise when unchecked the game will use all available physical & virtual cores.
-* Extra threads
-	* Enable this and the 3 extra checkboxes next to it.
-Hands off tasks to other threads to help decongest workloads on the main thread.
 * Memory allocator (64-bit)
 	* Enables the ability to switch between different memory allocators. mimalloc is *highly* recommended for this, otherwise disable unless experimenting with the already provided memory allocators.
 * Enabled Large-page Support